joshmaglione/hypigu/md_files/docs/constructors.md

 **Output**:

-- the Catalan arrangement associated with the strings.
+- the associated Catalan arrangement.

-If just one string is provide, it should be formatted like `'Xn'`, where `X` is a roman letter from $\mathsf{A}$ to $\mathsf{H}$ and `n` is a positive integer.
-Strings can be separated by one white space like `'Xm Yn'`, and iterable containers of strings need to have strings formatted in this way.
-The input format matches [CoxeterArrangement](#coxeterarrangement).
+If just one string is provided, it should be formatted like `'Xn'`, where `X` is a roman letter from $\mathsf{A}$ to $\mathsf{H}$ and `n` is a positive integer.
+Iterable containers of strings need to have strings formatted in this way.
+Strings can also be separated by one white space like `'Xm Yn'` instead of being in an iterable container.

 If $\mathcal{A}$ is a Coxeter arrangement of type $\mathsf{X}_n$, then the *Catalan arrangement of type $\mathsf{X}_n$* is